Azure/terraform-azurerm-avm-res-botservice-botservice/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: Azure region where the resource should be deployed.
+Description: (Required) Specifies the supported Azure location where the resource exists.
+Changing this forces a new resource to be created.

 Type: `string`

+### <a name="input_microsoft_app_id"></a> [microsoft\_app\_id](#input\_microsoft\_app\_id)

+Description: (Required) The Microsoft Application ID for the Azure Bot Service.
+Changing this forces a new resource to be created.

+Type: `string`

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: (Required) Specifies the name of the Azure Bot Service.
+Changing this forces a new resource to be created.

 Type: `string`

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The resource group where the resources will be deployed.
+Description: (Required) The name of the resource group in which the Azure Bot Service is created.
+Changing this forces a new resource to be created.

 Type: `string`